AlbaIntelligence/StippleDemos/GermanCredits/README.md

 (@v1.x) pkg> activate .
 (@v1.x) pkg> instantiate
 (@v1.x) pkg> #exit package mode with <backspace key>
-julia> include("GermanCredits.jl")
-julia> up(rand((8000:9000)), open_browser=true)  # should open your default browser and fire up Genie server at port between `8000:9000` julia> down() # stop the running async instance of Genie Server
+julia> using Genie, GermanCredits julia> Genie.up(rand((8000:9000)), open_browser=true, async=true)  # should open your default browser and fire up Genie server at port between `8000:9000` julia> down() # stop the running async instance of Genie Server
 ```
 ### German Credit Demo

 ![GCDemoGIF](docs/content/img/germancredits.gif)

-> If you want to change code and want JULIA to automatically reflect changes in Web Page use `Revise`. `Revise` is already included in `Project.toml`.
-Change `your code` hit save in editor and refresh browser should reflect your changes
+> If you want to change code and want JULIA to automatically reflect changes in Web Page use
+> `Revise`. `Revise` is already included in `Project.toml`.
+Change `your code` hit save in
+> editor and refresh browser should reflect your changes

 ### How  to use Revise?